neelgokhale/NumberphileMath/README.md

 # Numberphile Math
 I love [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A)!
 These functions were coded in my feeble attempts to generate a python package filled with math-related madness (and sometimes, beauty).
+Click on the section titles to watch the relevant Numberphile videos.

 Disclaimer: I know nothing about Number Theory...